boras-pl/freemiga/README.md

 git clone git://git.buildroot.net/buildroot
 git clone https://github.com/boras-pl/freemiga
 cd buildroot
+#correct manually the AROS_VERSION variable in freemiga/package/aros/aros.mk
+#it is important as we the latest file is not always m68k iso image.
+#to check the latest date visit https://sourceforge.net/projects/aros/files/nightly2/
 make BR2_EXTERNAL=../freemiga raspberrypi4_64_defconfig
 make BR2_EXTERNAL=../freemiga all 2>&1 | tee make.log
 sudo dd if=output/images/sdcard.img of=/dev/sdX bs=4096 #where X is your sd-card letter.
 Double check - all data on will be lost!
 Be aware of what you do.
 Sometimes, letters can surprise, especially when an USB flash drive is inserted while booting a system.